AlejandroMonje/AAI-521-project/README.md

 # AAI-521-project
 Group project by Alejandro Monje, Edgar Munoz, and Xavier Plasencia

-Cat & Dog Image Classification with Image Segmentation
+Classification and Segmentation of Cat & Dog Images

 This project is a part of the AAI-521 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).  -- Project Status: Completed